swethaaj/truck-hub-datastructure/README.md

 	It  Creates the JOB, FileItemReader , and the LineMapper Beans required for the Spring Batch Process.
 These beans are later used by JobLauncher in the controller file to 	launch the Batch Process Job.

--	DbWriter.java is used to write to the data structures and the Processor.java is used to process any data changes needed before loading it.
+-	TruckHubCache.java is used to write to the data structures and the Processor.java is used to process any data changes needed before loading it.

 	Data is stored in the 2 maps as below